Périgueux: Hôtel de Ville

+The Hôtel de Ville was commissioned as a private residence and completed in 1790.

 Transport

 Périgueux railway station offers connections to Limoges, Bordeaux, Brive-la-Gaillarde, and other regional destinations.
 The trains are operated by train company SNCF.

+Périgueux has an airport.
 Périgueux Bassillac Airport is located 8 km east-northeast of town.
+A public service airport, it primarily accommodates business flights, medical flights, military flights, official flights, training and proficiency flights (aircraft and ULMs), as well as leisure flights operated by based aeroclubs.
+There are no scheduled passenger flights to and from the Périgueux Bassillac Airport.

-However, there are no regular passenger flights to and from the airport.
-The nearest airports to the town are Bergerac Dordogne Périgord Airport is located 51 km south, Brive–Souillac Airport is located 88 km south east and Bordeaux-Mérignac Airport which is also located 144 km south west of Périgueux.
+The airports nearest to Périgueux with scheduled flights are Bergerac Dordogne Périgord Airport which is located 51 km south, Brive–Souillac Airport which is located 88 km south east and Bordeaux-Mérignac Airport which is located 144 km south west of Périgueux.

 Climate

 Périgueux has an oceanic climate (Köppen Cfb) with warm to hot summers combined with cool to mild winters.
 Périgueux has a mild climate for its latitude and inland position due to the significant Gulf Stream influence on the Bay of Biscay to its west.
 The resulting maritime air warms winters, while at the same time it is far enough inland to cause relatively warm summers on average.